 |MD5 Hash support||Yes||Yes||Yes|

-You can choose to enable one or more of the routing domains as part of your ExpressRoute circuit.
+You may enable one or more of the routing domains as part of your ExpressRoute circuit.
 You can choose to have all the routing domains put on the same VPN if you want to combine them into a single routing domain.
 You can also put them on different routing domains, similar to the diagram.
 The recommended configuration is that private peering is connected directly to the core network, and the public and Microsoft peering links are connected to your DMZ.

-If you choose to have all three peering sessions, you must have three pairs of BGP sessions (one pair for each peering type).
+Each peering requires separate BGP sessions (one pair for each peering type).
 The BGP session pairs provide a highly available link.
 If you are connecting through layer 2 connectivity providers, you are responsible for configuring and managing routing.
 You can learn more by reviewing the workflows for setting up ExpressRoute.